Bible Question:

 Bible Answer:

-The Bible is completely silent about masturbation.
+The vast majority of people who masturbate feel guilty.
+Consequently, people seek advice and worry if they can be forgiven and if they are going to hell because they masturbate.
+Unfortunately, the Bible is completely silent about masturbation.
 The Bible does not use the word and does not discuss the situation.
 But the Bible is also silent about pornography, copyright violations, and privacy rights.
 It never explicitly says anything about abortion either.
-Because the Bible is silent about a subject does not mean that we have liberty to do as we want.
+Because the Bible is silent about a specific subject that does not mean we have liberty to do as we want.
 We must examine biblical principles in order to answer the question.
-You might be interested in a previous question and answer about masturbation, “Is Masturbation a Sin?”
-We are very careful not to call masturbation sin.
-We are also very careful not to say that it is okay either.
+We must be very careful not to call masturbation sin.
+We must also be very careful not to say that it is okay either.

-Your second question connects with your first question.
-When one does not know the Bible, it is easy to become confused by what one reads and end up with a wrong conclusion.
-It is common for people to open their Bible and misunderstand what they read.
-The Greek words are not always translated well and historical information helps us to understand a passage.
-Some passages are just difficult to understand as the Apostle Peter admits in the following passage when he comments on the writings of the Apostle Paul.
+It is important to remember that Greek words can slightly alter meanings and historical information helps to clarify a passage.
+But some passages are just difficult to understand as the apostle Peter admits in the following passage when he comments on the writings of the Apostle Paul.

 Conclusion: